JHPolarBear/Monogram/README.md

 }
 ```

-* `CreateTodo` - should create a new TODO for a current user.
-A shape of data send by a client application to this function can be found in the `CreateTodoRequest.ts` file
+* `CreateTodo` - create a new item for a current user.
+A shape of data send by a client application to this function can be found in the `CreateItemRequest.ts` file

-It receives a new TODO item to be created in JSON format that looks like this:
+It receives a new item to be created in JSON format that looks like this:

 ```json
 {